mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/creating_a_plugin_installer_mac.md

 ---

-# Installing Your Plugin (Mac)
+# Creating a Plugin Installer (Mac)

-This guide explains how to install a plugin for Rhino for Mac, which presumes you have a plugin that successfully builds and runs already.
+This guide explains how to create a plugin installer for Rhino for Mac, which presumes you have a plugin that successfully builds and runs already.
 If you are not there yet, see [Creating Your First Plugin]({{ site.baseurl }}/guides/rhinocommon/creating_your_first_plugin_mac).

 ## Overview
 {: .toc-header }